 Jan’s degree in Social Sciences at the Ruhr-Universität Bochum and at the Humboldt-Universität Berlin gave him a head start in understanding the human condition.
 His studies of Journalism at the Freie Universität Berlin gave him the nuts and bolts of good reporting.

 Jan believes in being an active participant in the filmmaking world and has served various juries, including the German Camera Award, the Sehsüchte Film Festival at the Film University Babelsberg Konrad Wolf and the nomination committee for the Award of the German Academy for Televison (DAfF) where he also serves as chairman of the Documentary section.
-Outside of his job, he is involved as a parent representative at the Jewish high school Moses Mendelssohn in Berlin.

 Profile at Crew United: